gem5/website/README.md

 I think we should probably use m5sim.org so we can grab all of the old FS files, etc.

+Next time, I need to figure out how to skip certain pages.
+We don't need to download all of the user pages or the "talk" pages.

 When tested with `gem5.org` it is about 500 MB.

 For `reviews.gem5.org` you need to add `-e robots=off` to ignore the `robots.txt` file.